 I grew up in a truck.
 My father owned and operated a self-loader my entire life.
 He has always been my hero, and I’d jump in the truck any chance I got.
 The early mornings, and less than picturesque bathroom facilities, were worth it.
-We would listen to music, see amazing things, and of course, we would eat!
+We would listen to music, see amazing things, and of course, eating healthy food for truck drivers is difficult while on the road so we would eat!
 Burgers, milkshakes, beef jerky, Flaming Hot Cheetos, and Reese’s Peanut Butter Cups were favorites that I didn’t get at home.
-When I was 18 years old my dad suffered a major heart attack, and subsequently 6 more, ultimately ending his commercial driving career.
+When I was 18 years old my dad suffered a major heart attack, and subsequently 6 more, ultimately ending his truck driving career.
 I am lucky that he is still around; this experience inspired me to get my education in integrative health and wellness.
 And hope this information keeps a few more drivers on the road a bit longer.

 Early mornings, late nights, and long stretches of solitude- trucking requires both strength and resilience.
 A job that takes a toll both physically and mentally, trucks make the world go round.
 Unfortunately, nutrition to feed the demands and replenish the body is often scarce on the road.